New Classes and Time-Honored Traditions

 At the Mill, we are celebrating the return of in-person arts events by introducing new workshops and classes, and preparing for the September opening of the 92nd Juried Art Show.
 We are excited to offer artists, young and old, the chance to explore new talents and resume favorite activities.

 MEET THE JURORS for the 92nd JURIED ART SHOW

 The Phillips' Mill Juried Art Show has maintained its reputation as one of the region’s pre-eminent art shows because of the consistently high quality of the work selected by esteemed jurors.
 “It’s important that people like myself, artists who already have experience, encourage other artists and help them gain experience and exposure,” says Frank Hyder, one of this year’s five jurors.
-Read more about Frank and the other distinguished artists serving as jurors for this year's show.

 The 2021 Prospectus is Now Online